Interested in Leanplum?

-Deep linking is when a link sends users directly into a specific point in the app experience, rather than an external website or app homepage.
+Deep linking is when a link sends users directly to a specific point in the app experience, rather than an external website or app homepage.

-Deep linking is not restricted to mobile websites alone; it can also be used in push notifications and email marketing.
+Deep links are not restricted to mobile websites alone; they can also be used in push notifications and email marketing.
 This adds value to the notification by providing the user with relevant content and increases conversion rates.

 Deep links are great for a variety of apps.
 Retail apps can deep link users to their shopping carts, to purchase items they abandoned.
 Travel apps can deep link users to promotional pages, such as a flight sale.
 News apps can deep link users to trending content or a breaking story.

 Marketers can also use deep links to advertise new content or app updates.
 Rather than forcing users to navigate the new changes alone, marketers can send a push notification with a deep link directly to the feature and pair that with a short string of in-app messages that explain how it works.

 While a standard deep link will take users directly to the desired content as long as they have the app downloaded, a deferred deep link will take users to an alternative destination if they don’t have the app installed on their device.
 In this case, the destination in question is usually the app store where the app can then be downloaded.
 Once the app is installed, the user will then be referred to wherever they were navigating to initially.
 In other words, deferred links delay the deep linking process until after the app is downloaded.

 Studies have shown that deep links can improve user retention by up to 2x in the first 30 days, so it is certainly worth pursuing.
 However, marketers can use deep links to reach users at every stage of their journey.
 They can: